ISCHEMIC STROKE / ACUTE THERAPY

 -

-malignancy – patients with survival > 6 months may benefit from IVT in the absence of other malignancy-related contraindications (e.g., coagulopathy, recent surgery, etc.)
+malignancy – patients with survival > 6 months may benefit from IVT without other malignancy-related contraindications (e.g., coagulopathy, recent surgery, etc.)

 -